neurips26/UnifiedUnl/README.md

 python benchmark/run_benchmark.py --quick
 ```

-Produces all 5 figures, 6 LaTeX tables, and an interactive leaderboard using synthetic data.
+Produces representative figures and tables (synthetic data, not exact paper reproduction) and an interactive leaderboard.

 ### From pre-computed results (real numbers, no GPU)